MerginMaps/docs/src/index.md

 # Mergin Maps Documentation

-- Store and track changes to your geo-data with <MainPlatformName /> :cd:
+- Store and track changes to your geo-data with <MainPlatformNameLink /> :cd:
 - Capture geo-info easily through your mobile or tablet with <MobileAppName /> :iphone:
-- Setup and analyse the project on desktop with QGIS :computer:
+- Setup and analyse the project on desktop with [QGIS](https://qgis.org/) :computer:
 - All open-source and easily integrated to your existing toolset :bulb:

 <CommunityJoin />